3dgeo-heidelberg/trail-groundfiltering/docs/installation.md

 Mamba is a fast, robust, and cross-platform package manager.
 As [recommended by the developers](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html), we will install Mamba through the Miniforge distribution.
 Follow the instructions from this page:
 [Mamba Installation](https://github.com/conda-forge/miniforge?tab=readme-ov-file#install).
 We provide a short summary below.

-Here is the direct link to the Windows installer: https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe.
+Here is the direct link to the Windows installer: [https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe).
 Follow the prompts, taking note of the option to "Create start menu shortcuts".

+For installation on Unix-like platforms, follow the instructions at: [https://github.com/conda-forge/miniforge?tab=readme-ov-file#unix-like-platforms-macos-linux--wsl](https://github.com/conda-forge/miniforge?tab=readme-ov-file#unix-like-platforms-macos-linux--wsl).

 ## 2. LAStools